 Any flooring that is milled from a single piece of timber.
-Hickory, oak and walnut maple are commons types of wood for Hardwood flooring.
+Hickory, oak and walnut maple are commons types of wood for Wichita hardwood flooring.

 Extremely durable, hardwood floors can be sanded and refreshed many times over their lifetime.
 They are also extremely easy to clean, sturdy and very wear resistant.
-Hard wood floors give a home an earthy but luxurious feel.
+Wichita hardwood flooring gives a home an earthy but luxurious feel.

 All wood floors require finish.
 This is a protective coat that seals the floor against every day wear.